tan-duong/blueprints/packages/botics-cli/docs/quick-start/ignite-commands.md

 ### Remove

 ```
-ignite remove {ignite plugin name} [-y]
+botics remove {botics plugin name} [-y]
 ```

 Removes an Ignite CLI plugin.
 You can add `-y` which automatically answers "yes" to any confirmation questions.

-The opposite of `ignite add`, this removes a plugin from your project.
+The opposite of `botics add`, this removes a plugin from your project.
 Be warned that this may change other files in your project, e.g. to undo changes made by `add`.
 There is a potential for danger here, so you may want to consider using version control to be on the safe side.